-Pin a directory or file from IPFS to your Infura account using ipfs-http-client
+Pin a directory or file from IPFS to your Infura account using the kubo-rpc-client and nodejs

 Hello everyone,

-The ipfs-http-client JavaScript library can be used to pin to your Infura IPFS account the CIDs of directories, together with the files they contain, which are uploaded to IPFS through other nodes than the Infura ones.
+The kubo-rpc-client JavaScript library can be used to pin to your Infura IPFS account the CIDs of directories, together with the files they contain, which are uploaded to IPFS through other nodes or services than the Infura ones.

 Take for example the CID of a test folder, like the one below, which is already uploaded to IPFS.